bartman/git-wip/README.markdown

 more quiet and not report errors if there were no changes made to the file.

+To add git-wip support to emacs add the following to your `.emacs`.
+Doing so will make it be invoked after every `save-buffer` operation.

+    (load "/{path_to_git-wip}/emacs/git-wip.el")

+Or you may also copy the content of git-wip.el in your `.emacs`.

 # recovery

 Should you discover that you made some really bad changes in your code,